-He has enjoyed a distinguished career on Broadway, earning one Tony award for The Changing Room, a second nomination in 1985 for Requiem for a Heavyweight, and a third in 1988 for M. Butterfly.
+He enjoyed a distinguished career on Broadway, earning one Tony award in 1971 for The Changing Room, a second nomination in 1985 for Requiem for a Heavyweight, and a third in 1988 for M. Butterfly.
 He subsequently appeared in many other Broadway and off-Broadway plays, in addition to directing for regional companies.

 His film debut was as a bad guy in Dealing: Or The Berkeley-to-Boston Forty-Brick Lost-Bag Blues (1972), followed by supporting roles in Obsession (1976) the first of many to mark his long-working relationship with director Brian De Palma, The Big Fix (1978), All That Jazz (1979), Rich Kids (1979) and Blow Out (1981).

 John first received national attention for his Oscar-nominated portrayal of Roberta Muldoon in The World According to Garp in 1982.
 He received a second Academy Award nomination for his portrayal of Debra Winger's lover in the Oscar-winning Terms of Endearment in 1983.